Twigonometry/Cybersecurity-Notes/Writeups/Hack the Box/Boxes/Cereal/20 - Cereal Requests.md

 ![[Pasted image 20210406085414.png]]

-Press `Ctrl + R` to send to repeater, then right-click and select 'Change request method' to turn it into a POST request.
+We can press `Ctrl + R` to send to repeater, then right-click and select 'Change request method' to turn it into a POST request.
 We also need to set the `Content-Type` header to `application/json`, as the app expects JSON and otherwise responds with `415 Unsupported Media Type`.

 ![[Pasted image 20210406085814.png]]